 The Company has in place a system to assess the effectiveness / performance of the Board and acts, where appropriate, on feedback from Board members, on improvements.

-During the evaluation process, each Director is required to complete the respective forms for self-assessment as well as for assessment of the Board's performance, based on the pre-determined approved performance criteria.
+During the annual evaluation process, each Director is required to complete the respective forms for self- assessment as well as for assessment of the performance of the Board, based on pre-determined approved performance criteria.